Chia-Network/chialisp-web/docs/doc2.md

 1
 ```

+This example may look a little weird, because most ChiaLisp programs are lists, and this is just an atom, but it is still a valid program.
+This puzzle simply returns the entire solution to the blockchain.
+You can think about this in terms of power and control.
-In this example the person that locked the coin up as delegated all of the control to the solution.
+The person that locked the coin up has given all the power to the person who provides the solution.
-The result of the spend is entirely dependent on the solution.

 ```lisp
 $ brun '1' '((51 0xf00dbabe 50) (51 0xfadeddab 50))'